Campus Security Authorities (CSAs)

 CSA Role & Responsibilities

-- Date and time crime was reported to CSA
+- Date and time the crime was reported to CSA (if applicable)

 CSAs & Confidentiality

-In most cases it is possible for a CSA to fulfill their responsibilities while still maintaining victim confidentiality.
-CSA reports are used by the institution to compile statistics for Clery Act reporting and to help determine if there is a serious or continuing threat to the safety of the campus community that would require an alert (i.e., a timely warning or emergency notification).
-However, those responsibilities can usually be met without disclosing personally identifying information.
-A CSA report does not need to automatically result in the initiation of a police or disciplinary investigation if the victim does not want to pursue this action.
+CSA reports are used by the institution to compile statistics for Clery Act reporting and to help determine if there is a threat to the safety of the campus community that would require a campus notification (i.e., a Public Safety Advisory email or a UIC ALERT emergency notification).
+However, those responsibilities can usually be met without disclosing personally identifying information about a crime victim or other reporting party.

 Clery Act Liaisons